 Czech name: Pinkasova synagoga

 The Pinkas Synagogue, a top Prague sightseeing attraction, is the second-oldest building in the city’s Jewish Quarter.
 This building dates back to 1535 when it first became used for prayer by a wealthy family.
 One of the most important additions came in the 17th century when the congregation added a women’s gallery.
-Today, one of the things that the synagogue stands out for is its tribute to 80,000 Bohemian and Moravian Holocaust victims.
+Today, one of the features that the Pinkas Synagogue stand out is its tribute to the 80,000 Bohemian and Moravian Holocaust victims.
 This site stands out as a Jewish museum, the only Prague synagogue to fit such criteria.

 You’ll find the Pinkas Synagogue in Prague’s Old Town area.
 All areas of the Jewish Quarter are within a few minutes of the synagogue by foot.
 Old Town square is five minutes from the site, and Charles Bridge is ten minutes away.
 Nearby bus stops are U Staré školy and Staroměstská.
 If you’re driving, parking is easy to find at the paid lot near the Čechův most bridge.

 An outdoor exhibition highlights the deportation of Bohemian and Moravian Jews to the ghettos and concentration camps.
-Every evening, photos of Holocaust victims are projected onto one of the walls of the mikva.
+Every evening at the Pinkas Synagogue, Prague Czech Republic, photos of Holocaust victims are projected onto one of the walls of the mikva.
 This exhibit also has a digital kiosk version visitors can access when they wish.

-The names of the 80,000 Jews from the area who died in the Holocaust are hand-lettered on the synagogue walls.
+The names of the 80,000 Jews from the area who died in the Holocaust are hand-lettered on the Pinkas Synagogue walls.
 Writing the victims’ names on the walls was a process that took four years, between 1992 and 1996.

 Aharon Meshulam Horowitz, a vital member of the local Jewish community, constructed the building as a private oratory in 1553.
 Horowitz named the house after Rabbi Pinkas Horowitz, his grandson.
 The location was near a mikvah or ritual bath.

-When the house started to be used as a synagogue open to the public in the 17th century, renovations included the addition of a women’s gallery.
+When the Prague Synagogue Pinkas started to be used as a synagogue open to the public in the 17th century, renovations included the addition of a women’s gallery.
 The synagogue’s status as a Holocaust memorial dates back to 1955 to 1960.
-Although the building was closed when the Soviets invaded in 1968, Pinkas Synagogue reopened in 1995.
+Although the building was closed when the Soviets invaded in 1968, Prague Synagogue Pinkas reopened in 1995.